Type of Journey

 Jhalana Leopard Safari Park

-Founded by Maharaja Sawai Jai Singh II, Jaipur came into existence in the year 1727.
-In 1878, the entire city was painted pink to welcome the Prince of Wales, and got the name of the "Pink City."
-Since it was a princely state under the British, it became the capital of Rajasthan after Independence.
+In the year 1727, Maharaja Sawai Jai Singh II founded the city of Jaipur.
+The city was made to look pink to welcome the Prince of Wales in 1878, earning it the moniker “Pink City.”
+It was a princely state under the British, thus after Independence, it was made the capital of Rajasthan.

 Places of Interest: